 Dr Colbert performs breast implant removal under general anaesthesia by a fully qualified Specialist Anaesthetist, in an accredited Perth hospital.
 It can be performed either as day surgery, or as overnight surgery.
 Dr Colbert reviews you regularly after the operation to ensure you are healing as expected.
 Most patients need at least one week off work, and expect a gradual return to activities over the subsequent weeks.
 Dr Colbert will discuss the specific instructions with you during your consultations.

 What scars can I expect?

-Breast implant removal or revision is usually associated with a incision in the breast crease.
-This incision normally heals very well to leave a thin scar.
+Scars after breast implant removal or revision depend on the specific procedure chosen, but is usually associated with an incision in the breast crease.
+This incision is placed in an inconspicuous location, and normally heals very well to leave a thin scar after several months.

 What are the risks associated with breast implant removal?

 Breast implant removal or revision surgery can have the following risks associated with it:

 - Wound infection.

 - Bruising and swelling.

 - Bleeding or haematoma: this is a collection of blood in the wound that would result in you needing to return to the operating theatre.

 - Abnormal scarring: while surgical scars generally heal very well, some scars may become lumpy or thick (hypertrophic or keloid).
 Normally this is in patients who have a known family history of abnormal scarring, and Dr Colbert can take specific measures to minimise it.